zxkathy/STAT545-hw01-Zhao-Xin/README.md

   + Did you edit in the browser at github.com?
     * Yes!
 Locate to the file in github and click the edit button on the up-right corner.
   + Did you pull, edit locally, save, commit, push to github.com?
     * Yes!
+I am using terminal to do this. (command like: git pull, git status, git add, git commit -m"", git push,..)
+Also, the button of pull/push built within R-studio is easy to use.
   + How did it all work for the R Markdown document?
+    *
   + Reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc.

 ## Why am I making this file?
 This file serves as HW1 of [STAT545](http://stat545.com)